 You can find out about accessing NHS services if you're visiting from abroad on the NHS Choices website.

 Paying for hospital treatment

 If you have to pay, you'll usually have to pay before you have the treatment.

 You won't have to pay before if you need urgent treatment but you might still have to pay after.

-If you're entitled to free hospital treatment, but have been told that you will be charged, you should contact the Health Authority.
+If you're entitled to free hospital treatment, but have been told that you'll be charged, you should contact the Health Authority.